-Your baby may not be planning to tell you about their day over a cup of tea.
-But they will communicate a lot before speaking their first words.
+Your baby may not be able to tell you all about their day but they will communicate with you.
 Here we talk about their body language, sounds and talking.

 From the minute they’re born, your baby is already interested in faces and voices and wants to communicate.
 They’ll recognise their mum’s voice from the womb and her face too after their first day in the world.